dobesv/node-binstruct/Readme.md

 ## Size Check

-When defining a structure you are probably implementing something from a third part.
+When defining a structure you are probably implementing something from a third party.
 As a sanity check, it's helpful to verify the structure you've defined is the right size.
 Do this by adding checkSize(size) to the end of your definition.
 For example: